schorschii/OCO-Server/README.md

 ```
 */10 *  * * *  www-data  cd /var/www/oco/lib && php HouseKeeping.php
 ```

+### Upgrade To A Newer Version
+0. Shut down your web server and backup your data using `mysqldump`.
+1. Upgrade the database schema (if necessary) using the corresponding SQL upgrade script (e.g. `lib/sql/v1.1_upgrade.sql`).
+   Please also have a look at the comments inside the upgrade script.
+Maybe some additional steps are required to migrate your data.
+2. Update all files, e.g. by using `git pull`.
+3. Clear your browser cache.
+4. Start your webserver.
+Have a look at the error logs to check if everything is OK (`/var/log/apache2/error.log`).

 ### LDAP Sync & Authentication
 If you want to use LDAP to authenticate admin users on the web frontend, please follow this steps.